 Party Size: 6

 One of the biggest stand out things about Mystery Cube for me is how attentive the host is.
-He reads the room so well and even makes notes about your game play throughout so that you have some great memories to look back on.
+As there’s just the one room, the host is 100% yours (that sounds really weird saying out loud oops).
+He reads the room well and makes notes about your game play throughout so that you have some great memories to look back on.
 Here is what was said about our play through:

 Ultra-experienced escapers – and one of them a mystery murderer!
 Lots of general jollity in the Mission Briefing but straight into serious mode when the Mission began.
 Very fast start, discoveries and solved aplenty!
 Signs were good for a super-escape…but an early mistake was not spotted and corrected for 20 precious minutes and an “easy” find was overlooked.
 Delay!
 Very organised but a tendency to hack (sorry, process of elimination) which consumed significant time and mental energy whilst working on only one occasion!
 A useful recap after 46 minutes for the final task but alas some major over-complication impeded progress.
 What resulted was a fantastically exciting (even for Professor QB) escape with one second remaining!
 Escape time: 59m59s!
 Wow!
 Literally couldn’t have cut it any finer!
 And it’s always great to see escape room veterans having enjoying themselves!